MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

     The minimum length required after read merging, adapter trimming, and base-quality quality trimming; resulting reads shorter than this length are discarded, and thereby excluded from further analyses by the pipeline.
 A value of at least 25 bp is recommended to cut down on the rate of spurious alignments; if possible, a value of 30 bp may be used to greatly reduce the fraction of spurious alignments, with smaller gains for greater minimums [Schubert2012]_.

     .. warning::
-        The default value used by PALEOMIX for '--minlength' (25 bp) differs from the default value for AdapterRemoval (15 bp).
+        The default value used by PALEOMIX for `--minlength` (25 bp) differs from the default value for AdapterRemoval (15 bp).
 Thus, if a minimum length of 15 bp is desired, it is nessesarily to explicitly state so in the makefile, simply commenting out this command-line argument is not sufficient.

 **Options \:\: AdapterRemoval \:\: --collapse**
     .. literalinclude:: makefile.yaml
         :language: yaml
         :linenos:
-        :lineno-start: 31
+        :lineno-start: 25
-        :lines: 31
+        :lines: 25

     If enabled, AdapterRemoval will attempt to combine overlapping paired-end reads into a single (potentially longer) sequence.
 This has at least two advantages, namely that longer reads allow for less ambiguous alignments against the target reference genome, and that the fidelity of the overlapping region (potentially the entire read) is improved by selecting the highest quality base when discrepancies are observed.
 The names of reads thus merged are prefixed with either 'M\_' or 'MT\_', with the latter marking reads that have been trimmed from the 5' or 3' termini following collapse, and which therefore do not represent the full insert.
 To disable this behavior, set the option to 'no' (without quotes)::